Vindicty/Kiwi_test_task/README.md

 4. **Dynamic Test Management**: YAML-based configuration allows dynamic test selection and execution in CI/CD pipelines.

 ## Project Architecture

-The framework is designed with a modular and scalable structure, ensuring ease of maintenance and adaptability to new requirements.
-Below is an overview of the project’s architecture:
-## Project Architecture

 The framework is organized into several key components, each serving a specific purpose.
 Below is a detailed description of the project structure:

 ### Key Directories and Their Purpose